Benjamin N. Cardozo: New York Court of Appeals

 In February 1914, Cardozo was designated to the New York Court of Appeals under the Amendment of 1899.
 He was reportedly the first Jewish person to serve on the Court of Appeals.

 In January 1917, he was appointed by the governor to a regular seat on the Court of Appeals to fill the vacancy caused by the resignation of Samuel Seabury.
 In November 1917, he was elected on the Democratic and Republican tickets to a 14-year term on the Court of Appeals.

 In 1926, he was elected, on both tickets again, to a 14-year term as Chief Judge.
-He took office on January 1, 1927, and resigned on March 7, 1932 to accept an appointment to the United States Supreme Court.
+He took office on January 1, 1927, and resigned on March 7, 1932 to accept his appointment to the United States Supreme Court.

 His tenure was marked by a number of original rulings, in tort and contract law in particular.
 This is partly due to timing; rapid industrialization was forcing courts to look anew at old common law components to adapt to new settings.

-In 1921, Cardozo gave the Storrs Lectures at Yale University, which were later published as The Nature of the Judicial Process (On line version), a book that remains valuable to judges today.
+In 1921, Cardozo gave the Storrs Lectures at Yale University, which were later published as The Nature of the Judicial Process, a book that remains valuable to judges today.
 Shortly thereafter, Cardozo became a member of the group that founded the American Law Institute, which crafted a Restatement of the Law of Torts, Contracts, and a host of other private law subjects.
 He wrote three other books that also became standards in the legal world.

-While on the Court of Appeals, he criticized the exclusionary rule as developed by the federal courts, saying: ”The criminal is to go free because the constable has blundered”.
+While on the Court of Appeals, he criticized the exclusionary rule as developed by the federal courts, saying: "The criminal is to go free because the constable has blundered".
 He noted that many states had rejected the rule, but suggested that the adoption by the federal courts would affect the practice in the sovereign states.